Seatis/my-teaching-materials/java-spring/ioc-bean/README.md

 - during execution of the object (not recommended)
 - annotations to the caller code - which is prescanned to generate the xml configuration.

-Most of the materials use the xml approach, however, the annotation method is easier.

 This is a large topic and we will only cover the basics as it's both used by many and we will revisit these concepts later.
 In the Materials & Resources for this unit we:-
 - introduce the concept of IoC
 - review the bean factory model